a-s-l-a-h/flare/README.md

 ```

 This is unrelated to access control — it tells the client which persistent scaffold regions should be visible while this particular screen is the active content.
-See [Scaffold Regions](https://claude.ai/chat/594413f3-2e86-417b-b7bd-00ffdf283354#scaffold-regions--the-multi-mount-architecture).

 ----------